7 Ways a Small Business Can Compete Against a Large Business

 Having owned a small business and worked in the corporate world in general management and as a senior executive in larger corporations, I learned that it’s not about the size of the business, or the budget, it’s about the quality of the leadership and the quality of the people that make a business great.

 Like many government organizations, larger businesses can be seeped in bureaucracy, particularly around the recruitment process.
 The larger the business, the more gaps there are in the recruitment process.
 Here’s an example.

-I once worked for a government organization who had hundreds of policies and procedures one of which was their recruitment process.
+I once worked for a government organization that had hundreds of policies and procedures one of which was their recruitment process.

 Because it was a government organization, preference was often given to existing employees when new roles became available.
 What this meant was, for many years existing employees held onto their roles for they believed they couldn’t be fired.
 Because there was a preference to recruit from within, there was a complete lack of new blood recruited into the organization bringing alternative ideas and current market experience.

-By comparison, a small business can readily go to the open market and employ fresh blood with market savvy ideas and experience.
-Small businesses are more nibble when it comes to recruitment and able to make hiring decisions more quickly based on your specific needs.
+By comparison, entrepreneurs who run a small business can readily go to the open market and employ fresh blood with market savvy ideas and experience.
+Small businesses are more nimble when it comes to recruitment and able to make hiring decisions more quickly based on your specific needs.

 To compete, hire the best people you can and continually invest in their training and personal development.

 A Small Business Can Offer Different Type of Employee Benefits